Chinese Nobel laureate Liu's liver function worsens: hospital

 Asked about Liu's condition on Thursday, Chinese foreign ministry spokesman Geng Shuang said he had nothing new to add and reiterated that China hoped other countries would not use "individual cases" to interfere in China's internal affairs.

-A liver expert from Beijing, Mao Yilei, had come to Shenyang to lead a consultation on Liu's condition, the hospital said.
+A liver expert from Beijing, Mao Yilei, had come to Shenyang to lead a consultation on Liu's condition, the hospital said on Wednesday.

-The team decided to adjust his treatment plan and the family said they understood, the hospital said, without providing details.
+The team decided to adjust his treatment plan and the family said they understood, the hospital said on Wednesday, without providing details.

+However, Ye Du, a dissident who is close to Liu's family, said a source with direct knowledge of the situation said the team of doctors treating Liu had decided on Wednesday to halt medication after the deterioration in his condition.

+"Liver function has worsened and it cannot take the medication, so Chinese and Western drugs to fight cancer have been halted," the source told Ye in a message.

+A message from more than 40 friends of Liu and his wife, Liu Xia, shared on instant messaging platforms called for friends to have access to the couple to provide support following the news of his deteriorating condition.

+"From this moment, we urgently need the ability to visit, to bring Mr Liu Xiaobo and Mrs Liu Xia their friends' care and well-wishes," the friends said.

-The city justice department said on Wednesday the hospital had invited doctors from the United States and Germany to help with Liu's treatment.
+The Shenyang city justice department said on Wednesday the hospital had invited doctors from the United States and Germany to help with Liu's treatment.

 President Xi Jinping is due to attend a summit of the Group of 20 nations in Hamburg, Germany, on Friday and Saturday, where he will seek to project Chinese leadership on issues such as climate change and free trade.